rhyslwells/Data-Archive/content/standardised/SQLAlchemy.md

+---
+tags:
+category:
+---

-SQLAlchemy is a Python SQL toolkit and ==Object Relational Mapper== (ORM) that provides tools to interact with databases in a more Pythonic way.
+SQLAlchemy is a Python SQL toolkit and ==[[Object Relational Mapper]]== (ORM) that provides tools to interact with databases in a more Pythonic way.
 It allows you to work with relational databases such as MySQL, PostgreSQL, SQLite, and others without writing raw [[SQL]] queries manually.

 Related:
 - [[SQLAlchemy vs. sqlite3]]